 Fish and Shellfish

 Zinc and selenium support white blood cell function and help to clear flu viruses from the body.
-Fish and shellfish are a rich source.
+Fish and shellfish are rich sources.
 The omega 3 fatty acids in salmon, mackerel, anchovies and herrings also help reduce inflammation, improve respiratory function and protect the lungs from colds and other infections.

 White or Sweet Potatoes